Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 overview

-The method is to take a logical backup on Green (MySQL 8.0) and then put it back into the old Blue (MySQL 5.7) cluster.
-This is the most time-consuming but reliable method.
+This is the most time-consuming but reliable method, which involves taking a logical backup of the Green (MySQL 8.0) cluster and then re-installing it into the old Blue (MySQL 5.7) cluster.

 • Delete B/G roll

-• Stop writing to the database by putting the service into maintenance mode, etc.
+• Stop writing to the database by entering service maintenance mode, etc.

 • Restore with old Blue (MySQL5.7)

-• Check the record contents of the old Blue (MySQL 5.7).
-It was confirmed that the contents added to Green (MySQL 8.0) were included.
+• Check the record contents of the old Blue (MySQL 5.7) and confirm that the contents added to Green (MySQL 8.0) are included.

-• Delete the Green (MySQL 8.0) instance or cluster.
+• Delete the Green (MySQL 8.0) instance and cluster.

 • -old1